 What Makes It Stand Out: Beef meal is the first ingredient, concentrating protein and iron.
 Sweet potato, lentils, and peas replace grains, while dried chicory root acts as a natural prebiotic to keep gut flora happy.

-Pros: 25% protein, grain-free for sensitive dogs; omega blend for glossy coat; no corn, soy, or wheat; resealable bag.
+- Grain-free for sensitive dogs; omega blend for glossy coat; no corn

 Bottom Line: If your dog itches on chicken or simply thrives on red-meat recipes, this is the smartest grain-free value on the warehouse floor.